sah/java-tutorial/06-Parallelism.md

 **TestNG**

 TestNG has built in support for running tests in parallel.
-This can be configured in the testng.xml file for your tests:
+This can be configured in the `src\test\resources\xml\testng.xml` file for your tests:

 ```xml
 <suite name="ParallelTests" verbose="5" parallel="tests" thread-count="10">